techniumlabs/ecloud/README.md

 ```

 ## Dependencies
 ecloud depends upon the cli version of the azure, aws, gcp tools.
+It also needs you to configure it and logged in before you can use.

 ### Azure
 ecloud depends for azure upon the azure cli.
 Make sure you have installed azure cli in the path.